 Please be careful when handling wildlife.
-Keep in mind that if you are injured, you cannot help the animal.
 When in doubt, do not attempt a capture.

 If capture is recommended, follow these steps:

 First, put on a pair of gardening gloves.
 Then, use a sheet or T-shirt to cover the animal and gently but securely take hold of it.
-Keeping the animal covered minimizes its stress over being handled and offers you some protection.
+Keeping the animal covered minimizes its stress.

 Once inside the container, make sure it is closed securely.